 1. Wipe it down

-Fall cleaning tends to be as hardcore as spring cleaning, which involves a lot of wiping and dusting, especially those forgotten areas.
-Give kids an old rag and have them wipe down the areas that can be hard for you to reach including baseboards and lower shelves.
+Give kids a dust cloth and have them wipe down the areas that can be hard for you to reach including baseboards and lower shelves.

-Grocery lists seem to double around the holidays.
-Ask kids to grab items off of the shelves they can reach and when you get home, have them identify the correct place each item goes.
-This will get them prepared to do the whole process themselves in a few years.
+As you unpack grocery items at home, have kids identify the correct place each item goes.
+This will get them prepared to unpack the groceries themselves in a few years.

-3. Make the bed + prepare for guests
+3. Make the bed + tidy their room

-Since they have been learning to pick up after themselves, it is only fitting that they start trying to make their bed in the morning to help prepare the house for guests.
-If your child doesn't sleep in a crib any longer, have them straighten the pillows and stuffed animals and pull the covers up.
-You can also ask them to make sure all of their toys are picked up and, in the basket, or area that you designated their toys go.
+At this age, kids can start trying to make their own bed in the morning.
+If your child doesn’t sleep in a crib any longer, have them straighten the pillows and stuffed animals and pull the covers up.
+You can also ask them to make sure all of their toys are picked up put away.

 1. Take care of pets